Start with a baseline payoff estimate, then choose the calculator that matches what you want to understand, compare, or change next.

 Interest taking a large share of the payment before much principal is reduced.

-Test a larger payment or compare a lower-rate option if the interest cost is doing too much damage.
+Test a larger payment or compare a lower-rate option if the interest cost is driving too much of the result.

-Use this when you have room to pay more, but you need to know whether the extra amount changes the path enough to be worth it.
+Use this when you have room to pay more, but you need to know whether the extra amount changes the result enough to be worth it.

-It compares your current plan with a higher monthly payment, a one-time extra payment, or both, so you can see whether the added money creates enough time or interest savings.
+It compares the baseline with a higher monthly payment, a one-time extra payment, or both, so you can see whether the added money creates enough time or interest savings.

 Situations where you can add money but need to know whether the improvement is worth it.